 All charges prescribed in schedule 2 of the Fire and Rescue NSW Regulation 2023 are provided being exclusive of goods and services tax (i.e. ex-GST).
 GST will be added where required.

 The charge applicable for each service provision is detailed on the corresponding service page as well as on each respective application or request form.
-Each form includes an agreement whereby the applicant declares to remit payment of all charges incurred.
+Each form includes an agreement whereby the applicant/requestor makes a declaration to either pay all charges or that they have obtained permission from a client to pay all charges.

-Local government authorities and consent authorities may be exempt from charges on some services (e.g. consultation).
+Local government authorities and consent authorities may be exempt from charges on certain services (e.g. compliance and enforcement functions under Part 9 of the EP&A Act).
+The service type page will indicate if no charge is applicable to authorities.